DannyJYang/Fall2024_AFC/IntermediateWebProgramming/BucketList/notes.md

 3) Send back what was put into the database (could be correct, could be incorrect)
 4) One object - DATA (id, description, is_complete), receipt from database

+When we send data from client to server, we generally send as POST request Sent through the "body"

 Delete:
 1) Route - /api/items/<unique>, DELETE method
 2) JSON